What is fire safety and why is it important?

 What are the responsibilities?

-The responsible person or persons should follow the government guidance to ensure they implement all the necessary actions.
-They must:
+The responsible person or persons should follow the government guidance to ensure they implement all the necessary actions:

 Fire safety in the workplace legislation